JLG Industries

-JLG Industries, Inc., an Oshkosh Corporation company, is an American designer, manufacturer and marketer of access equipment (aerial work platforms and telehandlers).
-The company's products are used in construction, fit-outs, industrial maintenance, material handling and facilities maintenance.
-Founded in 1969, JLG operated independently until 2006 when it was acquired by Oshkosh Corporation.
-JLG operates globally and is headquartered in McConnellsburg, Pennsylvania, United States.
-The company celebrated its 50th anniversary in 2019.
+JLG Industries, Inc., a subsidiary of Oshkosh Corporation, is an American designer, manufacturer, and marketer of access equipment, including aerial work platforms and telehandlers.
+JLG is headquartered in McConnellsburg, Pennsylvania, United States.
+The company's products are used in various industries such as construction, fit-outs, industrial maintenance, material handling, and facilities maintenance.
+JLG was founded in 1969 and operated independently until its acquisition by Oshkosh Corporation in 2006.

 History

-Founded in 1969, John Landis Grove formed a partnership with two close friends and bought a small metal fabrication business in McConnellsburg, Pennsylvania.
-With a crew of 20 workers, they built and sold the first JLG aerial work platform in 1970.
-Many of the basic design elements of that original lift are still being incorporated into products today.
+Founded in 1969, John Landis Grove formed a partnership with two close friends and purchased a small metal fabrication business in McConnellsburg, Pennsylvania.
+With a team of 20 workers, they constructed and sold the first JLG aerial work platform in 1970.
+Many of the fundamental design elements of the original lift are still being incorporated into products today.